-Amanda McKibben serves as Assistant Attorney General in the Revenue Litigation unit of the Florida Office of the Attorney General.
+Amanda McKibben serves as Assistant General Counsel at the Florida Department of Agriculture and Consumer Services.
+She was formerly an Assistant Attorney General in the Revenue Litigation unit of the Florida Office of the Attorney General.
 She previously held the position of Assistant General Counsel at the Florida Department of Business and Professional Regulation, where she prosecuted licensed and unlicensed contractors and worked in the division of Drugs, Devices, and Cosmetics.
 Prior to that, she litigated for the General Counsel of the Florida Department of Economic Opportunity, reclaiming fraudulent overpayments of state benefits.
-Amanda received her bachelor’s degree from the University of Central Florida and her J.D. from the Florida State University College of Law.
-She is married with young children, and enjoys mentoring students interested in the legal profession.
+Amanda received her bachelor’s degree from the University of Central Florida, her master’s degree from FSU, and her J.D. from the Florida State University College of Law.
+She is married with many young children, and enjoys mentoring students interested in the legal profession..

 C. Ian garland, Vice President